SavvySpender

 User Flow

-I defined my app structure based on the pain points and goals from my research.
-The most important thing was to offer a personalised experience by establishing a user’s initial comfort levels with budgeting and money management from the outset.
+I defined my app structure based on the pain points, goals and impact/effort insights from my research.
+The most important thing was to simplified, educational exeprience by establishing a user’s initial comfort levels with budgeting and money management from the outset.

 Paper Wireframes